Shopify SEO & AI Search Checklist: 30 Fixes for Organic + AI Traffic in 2026

 If you’ve never done a Shopify SEO audit:

 Week 1: Submit sitemap.
 Run PageSpeed Insights on 5 pages.
 Fix top 3 CWV issues.
+Set up GA4 AI referral channel groups (fix #30).
 Week 2: Audit product titles and meta descriptions on your top 20 products by traffic.
 Rewrite each.
+Add FAQPage schema to your top 5 product pages (fix #25).
 Week 3: Add 150+ word descriptions to your top 50 products.
-Write or refresh 2 long-form blog posts targeting head keywords.
+Write or refresh 2 long-form blog posts in Q&A format with HowTo schema (fixes #24, #26).
 Week 4: Run Screaming Frog crawl.
 Fix orphan pages, broken links, and redirect chains.
 Validate Product schema.
+Audit brand entity consistency across all surfaces (fix #29).

 A short summary

-Shopify SEO isn’t complicated, but it has a lot of small fixes that compound.
-Work through this checklist in order — technical first, on-page second, content third — and you’ll outrank most of your competitors who’re still skipping the basics.
+Work through this checklist in order (technical first, on-page second, content third, AI last) and you’ll outrank most competitors who’re still treating SEO as a 2023 problem.

 Want a Shopify cart that doesn’t tank your Core Web Vitals?
-Install Cartylabs free on Shopify — built for performance, with a 14-day free trial.
+Install Cartylabs free on Shopify.
+It’s built for performance, with a 14-day free trial.

 Keep reading